-All the Southern Cone countries today are presidential republics.
-Since the 1983 return of democracy, most Argentine Presidents have been adherents of Peronism - the populist and nationalist policies espoused by former President Perón.
-Elected in 2023, President Javier Gerardo Milei has Victoria Villarruel serve as his Vice President.
+All the Southern Cone countries today are Presidential Republics.
+Since the 1983 return of democracy, most Argentine Presidents had been adherents of Peronism - the populist and nationalist policies espoused by former President Perón.
+Taking office in 2023, President Javier Gerardo Milei is taking a different approach and describes himself as an "anarcho-capitalist" seeking to reduce bureaucracy in the Argentine government.

 Between 2006 and 2022, the Chilean Presidency had alternated between socialist Michelle Bachelet and conservative Sebastián Piñera.
 Although representing opposite ends of the political spectrum, they both faced large-scale public unrest.
-In 2022, President Gabriel Boric, a democratic socialist, was elected.
+Since 2022, Gabriel Boric Font, Chile's youngest President and a focused his term on constitutional reforms.